EDITOR’S NOTE: Some names have been changed for anonymity.

 After the alarm sounded, DPS officers arrived and began an investigation.
 Harri had left the scene after spray-painting a smiley face and was not present when the fire alarm went off, according to several University staff members who wished to remain anonymous.
 At this time, it is unclear what messages were spray-painted on the wall.

-“I think a big piece in this that was missing from the entire investigation was context,” Patag wrote in an email.
+“I think a big piece in this that was missing from the entire investigation was context,” Patag wrote.
 “The context missing from the investigation is that everyone was operating under the belief that Morgan was being destroyed to the ground by a wrecking ball on Monday morning.
 Professional staff didn’t believe anyone would see anything that was written.
 Students had left for break, there were no residents in the house, and that provided a larger sense of freedom for professional staff in terms of the content of what was spray-painted.”

 The walls of the dorm were already painted by students who had received approval from Department of Facility Services and RDs as long as the paintings were “reflective of Pepperdine and existing community living standards,” Director of Facilities Services Carly Mischke wrote in an email.
 She also wrote that spray-paint was not allowed by students.